Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Introduction

 Despite of these works on the $2$-GMM, they can not extend to the $L$-GMM with $L\ge 3$ from several aspects.
 First, the landscape of the likelihood function for $L \ge 3$ differs drastically from the two-component case.
 As shown in \cite{jin2016local}, the population-level likelihood function under the $L$-GMM with $L \ge 3$ can exhibit poor local maxima even in the simplest case of equally weighted mixtures of well-separated, spherical Gaussians.
 Moreover, the EM algorithm, when initialized randomly from the data, converges with high probability to such bad local maxima.
 It is therefore crucial to establish, even at the population level, conditions under which EM converges to the true parameter.
 Specifically, one must characterize: (1) the region in which EM contracts; (2) the type of initialization that ensures the iterates remain within this region; and (3) how the required separation between Gaussian components depends on $L$, the minimal mixing proportion $\pi_{\min} = \min_\ell \pi_{\ell}$ as well as the dimension $d$.
 Second, these issues must also be addressed at the sample level.
 Third, once we allow the aforementioned quantities to diverge as $n\to \i$, both the minimax optimal rate for estimating $\theta$, and whether EM provably achieves this rate, remain open problems.

-The only existing works that study the convergence of EM to the true parameter under the $L$-GMM with $L \ge 3$ is \citet{yan2017convergence} for a gradient-based EM and \citet{Zhao2020} for the standard EM, both of which assume known $\pi$ and $\sw = \bI_d$.
-Their results (see \citet[Theorems 1 \& 4]{yan2017convergence}) require the Euclidean distances between the mean vectors to satisfy

-Given an initialization within a neighborhood of the true parameter, the authors also derive rates of convergence for their estimators.
-However, our results reveal that the separation condition required for EM to converge can be substantially weaker, even when both $\pi$ and $\sw$ are unknown and must be estimated by the algorithm.
-Moreover, the convergence rates established in \cite{yan2017convergence, Zhao2020} are not minimax optimal and can be improved in several respects.
-Table \ref{tab_EM_compare} summarizes a technical comparison with existing works for $L \ge 2$, while a full table including existing works for $L=2$ is deferred to \cref{tab_EM_compare_full} in \cref{app_sec_tab}.
+For such reasons, much fewer results exist on the convergence of the EM algorithm for $L \ge 3$.
+When $\pi$ is known and $\sw = \bI_d$, \citet{yan2017convergence} derive the convergence rate for a gradient-based EM algorithm, while \citet{Zhao2020} analyze the standard EM.
+Their results require that $\min_{k \ne \ell}\|\mu_k - \mu_\ell\|_2$ satisfy a certain separation condition and that the initialization lies within a neighborhood of the true parameter.
+This separation condition is subsequently relaxed in \cite{kwon2020algorithm,regev2017learning}, and the rate analyses are refined by \cite{segol2021improved}.
+However, none of these works apply when both $\pi$ and $\sw$ are unknown.
+Moreover, the convergence rates established in the aforementioned studies are not minimax-optimal, even under known $\pi$ and $\sw$, and can be improved in several respects.
+Table \ref{tab_EM_compare} summarizes a technical comparison with existing results for $L \ge 2$, while a full table including the $L=2$ case is deferred to Table \ref{tab_EM_compare_full} in Appendix \ref{app_sec_tab}.